Twingate Headless Client Gateway

 Outcome

 Enables zero trust access for devices that can't run agents, solving a common customer ask with no official solution at the time.
-The project was published under the Twingate-Solutions organization and accompanied by a technical document on the Twingate documentation portal, making it a supported deployment pattern rather than an ad-hoc workaround.
+Published under the Twingate-Solutions organization and accompanied by a technical document on the Twingate documentation portal, making it a supported deployment pattern rather than an ad-hoc workaround.